romualdo97/FriendVentures/README.md

 }
 ```

-And can be used as on specific service implementations.
+And can be used as below on specific service implementations.

 ```
 const UServiceMockedConfig* Config = GetConfig<UServiceMockedConfig>();